It's the call every parent dreads.

 Eliminating the negative means letting your child know, in no uncertain terms, that you're not going to tolerate bad behaviors.
 That won't always be easy.
-You might have to walk out of the supermarket and leave your full shopping cart in the aisle to stop a tantrum, or take your child out of the theater in the middle of a movie when she won't quit hitting her brother.
+You might have to walk out of the supermarket and leave your full shopping cart in the aisle to stop a tantrum, or take your child out of the theater in the middle of a movie when they won't quit hitting their brother.
 Expect at least some resistance.
 "Any time you change those behaviors, the child is going to test that," Kashurba says.

 Don't try to solve every behavioral problem simultaneously -- just focus on one at a time.